Plant Science and Health Laboratory Services

-- Providing phytosanitary certification for plants and plant commodities meant for trading
+- Providing phytosanitary certification for plants and plant commodities meant for export.

-As the centre provide only diagnosis and recommendations, you may need to engage a landscape maintenance or treatment provider to carry out the recommendations given.
-Here is a list of services offered by our facility:
+You may need to engage a landscape maintenance or treatment provider to carry out the recommendations given.
+Here is a list of services offered:

 |Analysis of plant materials and soil